 Front Row L-R: Jiselle Alleyne, Selwyn Rodulfo, Juliet Glenn-Callender, Karen P. Campbell

 Randy Siew (Treasurer) missing from the photo.

 The new LATT Executive Board is as follows:

-Juliet Glenn-Callender – President (Systems Librarian, Information Networks Division, NALIS)
+Ms. Juliet Glenn-Callender - Vice President (Systems Librarian, Information Networks Division of NALIS)

-Ryan R. Sebastien Ramphal - Programme Director (Librarian and Officer in Charge of Library & Information Services at the Cipriani College of Labour & Co-operative Studies)
+Mr. Ryan Ramphal - Liaison Officer (Librarian and Officer in Charge of Library & Information Services at the Cipriani College of Labour & Co-operative Studies)

-Lyndon K. Jackson - Public Relations Officer (Librarian, NALIS - Arima Public Library)
+Mr. Lyndon K. Jackson - Liaison Officer (Librarian, NALIS - Arima Public Library)

 The Executive Board looks forward to serving in excellence - the members of the Association and the wider society.